swiftlang/swift-evolution/proposals/testing/NNNN-task-local-test-trait.md

 ## Future directions

+If this macro limitation were resolved, then this proposed API would become usable in more contexts/situations

-If Swift macros gain the ability to see symbols defined by other macros, we will be able to drop the restriction that task locals be defined outside the test target.
+If Swift macros gain the ability to see symbols defined by other macros, this proposed API would become usable in more contexts/situations.